By Melinda Maryniuk, MEd, RD, CDCES

 Have you noticed that there are dozens of kinds of jerky in markets?
 There are many varieties of this snack and they can be found everywhere… but is it healthy?
 Jerky, while traditionally made from lean, trimmed beef that has been cut into strips and dried to prevent spoilage, is now available in many forms including beef, pork, salmon, turkey and even plant-based.Jerky can be an easy-to-grab, low carb, high protein snack, but there are a few things you should know to make sure you are choosing the best-for-you option.

-- Some jerky contains nitrates.
-As this additive (a preservative) has been linked with cancer, choose ones that are nitrate-free.
+Some jerky contains nitrates.
+As this additive is a preservative that has been linked with cancer, choose ones that are nitrate-free.